Joyce Azzam

-Joyce Azzam (Arabic: جويس عزام) is a Lebanese climber born on June 24, 1984.
+Joyce Azzam (Arabic: جويس عزام; born June 24, 1984) is a Lebanese climber.
 She graduated with a Ph.D. in landscape and environment from the Sapienza University of Rome.
-Azzam now runs a Mountaineering Academy called MounTurtle.
-She is the second Lebanese woman and one of the few Arab women to complete the Seven Summits after reaching the top Everest in May 2019.
+Azzam now runs a mountaineering academy called MounTurtle.
+She is the first Lebanese woman and one of the first three Arab women to complete the Seven Summits after reaching the Everest top in May 2019.

 Biography

-Joyce Azzam was born during the Lebanese Civil War in the capital city of Lebanon, Beirut.
+Azzam was born during the Lebanese Civil War in the capital city of Lebanon, Beirut.
 She suffers from a chronic lung condition and hypermobility syndrome.
 Azzam's childhood was very unstable and filled with obstacles.
 All she can remember is moving from bunker to bunker, continuously living underground.
-Moreover, she was never into sports due to her medical condition called "hyperlaxity" (joints in the legs are loose and the knees bend backward).
-She also has a fear from heights, known as Acrophobia.
-She was always bullied at school because of her disease.
+Moreover, she was never into sports due to her medical condition called hyperlaxity (joints in the legs are loose and the knees bend backward).
+She also has a fear of heights, known as acrophobia.
+She was always bullied at school because of her medical condition.